Error-Sensitive Proof-Labeling Schemes: Introduction

 Our first main result is a structural characterization of the distributed languages for which there exist error-sensitive proof-labeling schemes.
 Namely, a distributed language admits an error-sensitive proof-labeling scheme if and only if it is \emph{locally stable}.
 The notion of local stability is purely structural.
-Roughly, a distributed language $\cL$ is locally stable if a labeling $\ell$ resulting from copy-pasting parts of correct labelings to different subsets $S_1,\dots,S_k$ of nodes in a graph $G$ results in a labeled graph $(G,\ell)$ that is not too far from being legal, in the sense that the edit-distance between $(G,\ell)$ and $\cL$ is proportional to the size of the boundary of the subsets $S_1,\dots,S_k$ in $G$, and not to the size of these subsets.
-This characterization allows us to show that important distributed languages (such as, e.g., acyclicity, leader, etc.) admit error-sensitive proof-labeling schemes, while some very basic distributed languages (such as, e.g., regular subgraph, etc.) do not admit error-sensitive proof-labeling schemes.
+Roughly, a distributed language $\cL$ is locally stable if a labeling $\ell$ resulting from copy-pasting parts of correct labelings to different subsets $S_1,\dots,S_k$ of nodes in a graph $G$ results in a labeled graph $(G,\ell)$ that is not too far from being legal.
+Here ``not too far'' means that the Hamming distance between $(G,\ell)$ and $\cL$ is proportional to the size of the boundary of the subsets $S_1,\dots,S_k$ in $G$, and not to the size of these subsets.
+For the sake of concreteness, let us give an intuition about why a spanning tree encoded by a list of neighbors is a locally stable language.
+Consider a graph partitioned into $k$ connected induced subgraphs such that only a small fraction of the nodes are on the boundary of a subgraph (i.e., are having a neighboring node in another subgraph).
+Now, let us consider a spanning tree in each of the $k$ subgraphs.
+The union of these spanning trees is not a spanning tree, but it is not far from being a spanning tree.
+Indeed, it is acyclic, and we can simply add edges to make it connected.
+To do so, we only modify the adjacency list of vertices that are on the boundaries, thus the distance between the original instance and the modified one is smaller than the sum of the sizes of the boundaries.
+(This example is actually simplified, as it assumes that the trees in each component are correct, i.e., connected, and without cycles, which may not be the case.)
+Our characterization allows us to show that important distributed languages (e.g., acyclicity, leader, etc.) admit error-sensitive proof-labeling schemes, while some very basic distributed languages (e.g., regular subgraph, etc.) do not admit error-sensitive proof-labeling schemes.

+Unfortunately, the error-sensitive schemes constructed for locally stable languages in the proof of our characterization result are not efficient in terms of certificate size.
+We investigate the question of whether it is possible to get error-sensitivity with small certificates.
+For this purpose, we focus on two essential languages: spanning tree, which is a building block for many proof-labeling schemes, and minimum spanning tree, which is arguably one of the most important problems in distributed network computing.